tfpauly/privacy-proxy/draft-private-access-tokens.md

 to use when encrypting the ORIGIN_NAME in issuance requests.
 The response uses media type "application/ohttp-keys".

-The policy window (ISSUER_POLICY_WINDOW) is store as a resource of media type "application/json", with the following structure:
+The policy window (ISSUER_POLICY_WINDOW) is a resource of media type "application/json", with the following structure:

 ~~~